mrjex/service-health-guardian/docs/development-process.md

 2. Setup (Folder structure & Tests)
     - Setup the main folders and files, such that it makes inituitive sense and to get an understanding of how exactly this repository would accommodate for the functionality I concluded in the previous ideation phase (backend logic)
-    - Setting up tools for code compliance and tests, serving as a continious basis in which I can evaluate my code quality, utilizing linting, formatting and type checks.
+    - Setting up tools for code compliance and tests, serving as a continuous basis in which I can evaluate my code quality, utilizing linting, formatting and type checks.

 3. Core (Functionality & Unit tests)